§2. How to Read the Rules

 §2.1.
 Rules Interpretation

-To ensure a fair and consistent experience, all rules in GLOOMGOD are governed by a few fundamental principles.
+To ensure a fair and consistent experience, all rules in GODSGLOOM are governed by a few fundamental principles.

 Scenario Rules: These have the highest authority and override all other rules.